getsentry/raven-python/docs/transports/index.rst

 Transport registration is done via the URL prefix, so for example, a synchronous transport is as simple as prefixing your ``SENTRY_DSN`` with the ``sync+`` value.

+Options are passed to transports via the querystring.

+All transports should support at least the following options:

+timeout = 1
+  The time to wait for a response from the server, in seconds.

+verify_ssl = 1
+  If the connection is HTTPS, validate the certificate and hostname.

+ca_certs = [raven]/data/cacert.pem
+  A certificate bundle to use when validating SSL conections.

 Eventlet
 --------